etoshey/pyc3dtools/README.md

 # Usage

-First of all, create an account on c3dtools.com/register and then login to your account you can find API token on the home page
+First of all, create an account ([Register](c3dtools.com/register)) and then log in to your account, you can find the API token on the home page

 ![Reference Image](/img/token.PNG)